bustedbunny/DOTS-Manual/README.md

 *Technically, main thread also starts to participate in finishing those jobs, but it's not always possible.*

+### Types of sync points

+There are multiple types of sync points and each behaves differently.

+* ReadOnly sync point - completes only jobs that have `ReadWrite` type dependency
+* ReadWrite sync point - completes only jobs that have type dependency
+* Structural Change sync point - completes all jobs scheduled from `Unity.Entities.World`

+Let's go over some examples:
+let's say we have `JobA` that reads from `LocalTransform`, `JobB` which writes to `LocalTransform` and `JobC` which reads from `PhysicsVelocity` scheduled by some systems.

+If later in the frame system will call `EntityManager.GetComponentData<LocalTransform>` - this is going to cause `ReadOnly` sync point and it will force complete `JobA`.

+If system will call `EntityManager.SetComponentData<LocalTransform>` it will complete both `JobA` and `JobB` since both are accessing `LocalTransform`.

+If system will call `EntityManager.AddComponent/RemoveComponent/Instantiate/CreateEntity` - this will cause structural change sync point, and it will complete all jobs: `JobA`, `JobB` and `JobC` regardless of what components they access.

 ### Why sync points should be avoided?

 Assuming you have multiple sync points in your project, here's what's going to happen: